cramsay/papilio_audio_player/README.md

 ### Building the custom ZPUino core
 You don't _have_ to do this - the bitfile for the 500k board is in the bitfiles folder.
 However, it isn't too hard to do so.
-Just run the makefile in the board directory "...boards/papilio_one/s3e500" to generate the bitfile.
+Just run the makefile in the zpuino-hdl directory "...boards/papilio_one/s3e500" to generate the bitfile.
 You can even just type "make flash" to flash the bitfile to your board straight away (if you have papilio-progs installed).